Xilinx/PYNQ/docs/source/overlay_design_methodology/python_overlay_api.rst

 Creating Custom Overlay Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally the class changed from the ``Overlay`` to provide a more suitable high-level API or provide overlay-specific initialisation.
+Finally the class changed from the :class:`pynq.overlay.Overlay` to provide a more suitable high-level API or provide overlay-specific initialisation.
 The overlay loader will look for a python file located alongside the bitstream and HWH files, import it and then call the ``Overlay`` function.

 A template for a custom overlay class is as follows: